AzureAD/microsoft-authentication-library-for-js/extensions/msal-node-extensions/README.md

 > Note: It is recommended to use this library for cache persistence support for Public client applications such as Desktop apps only.
 In web applications, this may lead to scale and performance issues.
 Web applications are recommended to persist the cache in session.

-### Goals
-* Provide a robust, secure and configurable token cache persistence implementation across Windows, Mac and Linux for public client applications (rich clients, CLI applications etc.)
-* Token cache storage can be accessed by multiple processes concurrently.

-### Non Goals
+### Brokering

-* This implementation is not suitable for web app / web api scenarios, where storing the cache should be done in memory, Redis, Sql Server etc. Have a look at the [web samples](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-node-samples) for server-side implementations.
+When using the native broker, refresh tokens are bound to the device on which they are acquired on and are not accessible by `msal-node` or the application.
+This provides a higher level of security that cannot be achieved by `msal-node` alone.
+More information about token brokering can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node/docs/brokering.md)

 ## Prerequisites

-The extensions contain prebuild binaries.
+The `msal-node-extensions` library ships with pre-compiled binaries.

-[node-gyp](https://github.com/nodejs/node-gyp) is used to compile addons for accessing system APIs.
+> Note: If you are planning to do local development on msal-node-extensions itself you may need to install some additional tools. [node-gyp](https://github.com/nodejs/node-gyp) is used to compile [addons](https://nodejs.org/api/addons.html) for accessing system APIs.
 Installation requirements are listed on the [node-gyp README](https://github.com/nodejs/node-gyp#installation)

 On linux, the library uses `libsecret` so you may need to install it.
 Depending on your distribution, you will need to run the following command: